 The loan agreement with the European Investment Bank (EIB) in support of the Digital Infrastructure Development Project, granted for 250 million euros in August 2021, contains a rating loss clause, according to which the bank may, in certain cases, request guarantees to support the loan.
-The same contract also includes a Change of Control clause, which allows the EIB, in certain cases, to require repayment of the loan.
-Following the change in the shareholding structure that took place in August 2022, the new contractual provision concerning the Change of Control clause is currently being discussed with the bank.

-With reference to the other bank loan and bond agreements INWIT is also required to notify a change of control, for which the cases and consequences - including, at the discretion of the investors, the provision of guarantees or early repayment of the amount disbursed and cancellation of the commitment unless otherwise agreed - are specifically regulated in the individual agreements.
+With reference to the bank loan and bond agreements INWIT is required to notify a change of control, for which the cases and consequences - including, at the discretion of the investors, the provision of guarantees or early repayment of the amount disbursed and cancellation of the commitment unless otherwise agreed - are specifically regulated in the individual agreements.

-At September 30, 2022, no covenant, negative pledge clause or other clause relating to the above-described debt position had been breached or violated.
+At June 30, 2022, no covenant, negative pledge clause or other clause relating to the above-described debt position had been breached or violated.